reflectoring/reflectoring.github.io/content/blog/2023/2023-03-13-apollo-graphql-nodejs-server.md

 url: tutorial-graphql-apollo-server-nodejs-mongodb
 ---

-REST API is a widely used client-server communication protocol, but it has limitations when dealing with clients such as web, iOS, Android, Heroku, smart devices, etc. All of these have varying demands for data granularity, speed, and performance.
+REST API is a widely used client-server communication protocol, but it has limitations when dealing with clients such as web, iOS, Android, smart devices, etc. All of these have varying demands for data granularity, speed, and performance.
 GraphQL, on the other hand, excels in this area by allowing clients to define the structure of the data to be returned by the server, as well as allowing multiple resource requests in a single query call, which makes it faster and more efficient.

 It’s like when a teacher keeps a class register with detailed information about each student, such as their name, age, favorite color, etc.